Kevin Glenn: Saskatchewan Roughriders (third stint)

 On January 23, 2017, Glenn signed a contract with the Saskatchewan Roughriders.
 During training camp and preseason Glenn beat out Canadian quarterback Brandon Bridge, second year quarterback Bryan Bennett and former NFL quarterback Vince Young for the starting job: The latter two were released before the start of the season.
 Glenn was the Riders starting quarterback for most of the 2017 season, however in the last third of the season he began splitting snaps with Brandon Bridge.
 In early August Glenn surpassed Ron Lancaster moving into sixth place on the CFL's all-time passing yards list.
 On September 29, 2017, in his 197th game as a starting quarterback, Glenn recorded his 100th win (tying Matt Dunigan for the eight most all-time).
-Overall Glenn had a solid season for the Riders, leading the team to a 10-8 record and qualifying for the East division playoff via crossover.
-On January 3, 2018 the Riders acquired quarterback Zach Collaros, the following day they announced they had released Kevin Glenn.
+Overall Glenn had a solid season for the Riders, leading the team to a 10–8 record and qualifying for the East division playoff via crossover.
+On January 3, 2018, the Riders acquired quarterback Zach Collaros.
+The following day, they announced they had released Glenn.

 Edmonton Eskimos

 On January 15, 2018, the Edmonton Eskimos announced that they had signed Glenn to a one-year contract.
-Glenn's rights had now been held by every team in the Canadian Football League.
+Glenn's rights had now been held by every team in the CFL.
 On September 29, 2018, while serving as the backup quarterback to Mike Reilly, Glenn dressed for his 300th CFL game; trailing only Damon Allen (370) and Anthony Calvillo (329) for most games dressed by a quarterback.

 On June 12, 2019, his 40th birthday, Glenn retired from his playing career.

-Future

 With the potential revival of the Atlantic Schooners as the 10th CFL team, Glenn has joked that he may want to come out of retirement to sign a one-day contract with them to continue to hold on to his unique claim of having been part of every CFL team.
 In a straw poll, Schooner fans (in advance of the teams 2018 revival announcement prior to the 106th Grey Cup) said that they would want Glenn as a QB selection in an expansion draft if the team's revival comes to fruition.
 Mid-way through the 2019 season the Blue Bombers (7–2 at the time) contacted Glenn to see if he was interested in coming out of retirement following an injury to starting quarterback Matt Nichols; however, Glenn declined the offer although he did consider it "very tempting".

 Coaching career

 From 2020 to 2022 Glenn was an assistant coach at Detroit Catholic Central High School.
-While an assistant coach at CC, the team had an overall record of 25-7.
+While an assistant coach at CC, the team had an overall record of 25–7.
 In May 2023 it was announced that Glenn had been hired as the head coach of the football team at University Liggett School.
-He led Liggett to a 7-3 record and a playoff appearance.
+He led Liggett to a 7–3 record and a playoff appearance.
 About a year later, in May of 2024, Glenn was announced as the head coach of the football team at University of Detroit Jesuit High School and Academy.